Successes

 Our initial assessment is always free of charge.

-Attorney Thomas Seifried is the contact person for well-known media in matters of intellectual property law:
+Attorney Thomas Seifried has contributed to well-known media in matters of intellectual property law:

 Our proven success in trademark law, design law, competition law, advertising law and antitrust law